JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/example-of-rearranging-code/index.md

 ![Code rules arrangement](default-arrangement.png)

 Note that this is not the default arrangement, although it's very similar.
 There's a specific rule here that puts `private` methods at the bottom of the class which can be very useful.
+You can see this in rule 24.

 Given you can't scroll a screenshot, here is the order in text form, so you can see what's happening: